JenniferSimonds/FontDetect/README.md

 #FontDetect
-Current version: 3.0.1
+Current version: **3.0.1**

 The FontDetect JavaScript library provides a singleton class that can tell you which font is being used for a particular element, or detect whether a font face has been loaded in your browser.
 It can also poll for the font being loaded and call a callback function when it loads - or another callback if it doesn't load within a timeout period.

 ##How to Use FontDetect
-The first step is to download the current version of fontdetect.zip and extract the script file (fontdetect.js or fontdetect.min.js).
-It can be placed after the `</body>` tag if you wish.
+The first step is to download the [current version of fontdetect.zip](http://www.atomicjetpacks.com/projects/fontdetect/fontdetect.zip) and extract the script file (fontdetect.js or fontdetect.min.js).
+(Or clone this repo, of course.)

+The script tag can be placed after the `</body>` if you wish.

 ```<script type='text/javascript' src='/path/to/fontdetect.js'></script>```